Frequently Asked Questions

 The purpose of this meeting is for every team member to provide a brief update on their progress.
 The usual suspects in this meeting are the Scrum Master and the development team, but it’s open for anyone interested in the progress of the tasks (like stakeholders and product owners).

 In essence, the daily standup is the pulse check of your Agile process.
-It’s essential to catch any blockers early and ensure everyone is in sync and moving in the right direction.
+It’s important to catch any blockers early and keep everyone in sync and moving in the right direction.
+A well-structured meeting agenda for daily standups helps keep these sessions focused and under 15 minutes.

 This meeting is usually conducted on a daily basis, but its frequency can be tailored to accommodate your team’s specific needs, whether that means having it twice a week or weekly.
 It’s typically a short meeting, aiming for around 15 minutes.
-Some teams may even hold a “standing” meeting to emphasize the intention of keeping it short and sweet.
+Some teams may even hold a “standing” meeting to reinforce the intention of keeping it short and sweet.
+Remote and hybrid teams often run standups over video or in a dedicated async thread when time zones make a live call impractical.
+Whether synchronous or async, the format stays the same: what you did, what you are doing next, and what is blocking you.
+Tools that capture and share a written summary keep remote teammates who missed the live call fully in the loop.

 Objectives and desired outcomes